Assyro AI

 Orphan drug designation is separate from FDA approval.
 Understanding the path from designation to approval is essential for development planning.

-Approval Rates for Orphan Drugs
+Approval Considerations for Orphan Drugs

 Expedited Pathways for Orphan Drugs